 - Spotify – one of the best free music players out there, if you don’t mind the occasional advertisement.
 You could play songs from its growing 15 million song library or manage and play locally stored music files.

 - Kodi – is a media player that has its roots from the original XBOX.
 It was formerly known as XBMC.
-It can play almost any kind of videos and music either locally or through third-party providers.
+It can play almost any kind of video and music either locally or through third-party providers.
 Turn your computer into a true multimedia center.

 Taking down notes is something we need to do every once in a while since the old noggin can’t keep everything.
 Note programs have gotten a lot better now and here’s are some worth looking at: